SwiftJava/android_toolchain/README.md

 ![](http://johnholdsworth.com/swifthello.jpg)

-This is the issue tracking repo for the Ubuntu 16.04 binaries for including Swift into an Android application which can be downloaded [here](http://johnholdsworth.com/android_toolchain.tgz).
+This is the issue tracking repo for the Android toolchain for including Swift into an Android application built on macOS or Ubuntu Linux.

+It can be downloaded [here](http://johnholdsworth.com/android_toolchain.tgz).

 This link contains a README which will direct you to the current version hosted on Goole Drive.
 It's intended to be used in hybrid Java/Swift applications, an example of which is [swift-android-samples](https://github.com/SwiftJava/swift-android-samples).

-After you have downloaded the toolchain, setup your environment using the script `setup_ubuntu_client.sh` in the release which downloads the Android NDK and sets up links from `/usr/android/ndk` required for system headers.
+After you have downloaded the toolchain, on Linux setup your environment using the script `setup_ubuntu_client.sh` in the release.
+This downloads the Android NDK and sets up links from `/usr/android/ndk` required for system headers.
+On macOS you need only make sure swift-install/usr/bin is in your path and `/usr/local/android/ndk` links to a valid Android NDK.

 It should just then be a case of cloning the [swift-android-gradle](https://github.com/SwiftJava/swift-android-gradle) and typing `./gradlew install` then cloning swift-android-samples and typing `cd swifthello; ./gradlew installDebug`.
 This uses the Swift package manager to build the a shared library and copies in those for swift itself.
 Make sure the `.../swift-install/usr/bin` directory is in your path.